silknow/crawler/README.md

 This cookie is only valid for a limited amount of time, but it should be enough to crawl the entire collection.

+### Notes about Musée d'Art et d'Industrie (St Etienne)

+The Musée d'Art et d'Industrie (St Etienne) crawler parses local files only.
+It requires a `export silknow.tsv` file along with an `media` folder.
+The data has to be stored in `data/musee-st-etienne/resources`.

+Link to the dataset: https://drive.google.com/drive/folders/1V-p9cJ-lNtUtGHW1ePv_k4rLsd_xbbyb

 ## Development
 Add the environment variable `DEBUG=silknow:*` to also output the debug logs.